Vasectomy: Availability and legality

 Vasectomy costs are (or may be) covered in different countries, as a method of both contraception or population control, with some offering it as a part of a national health insurance.
 The procedure was generally considered illegal in France until 2001, due to provisions in the Napoleonic Code forbidding "self-mutilation".
 No French law specifically mentioned vasectomy until a 2001 law on contraception and infanticide permitted the procedure.

 The U.S. Affordable Care Act (signed into law in 2010) does not cover vasectomies, although eight states require state-health insurance plans to cover the cost.
 These include: Illinois, Maryland, New Jersey, New Mexico, New York, Oregon, Vermont and Washington.

 In 2014, the Iranian parliament voted for a bill that would ban the procedure.

+Impact of legal changes (US)

+An analysis of medical records of 217 million people in the U.S. compared tubal sterilization and vasectomy rates in the last six months of 2021 with rates in the last six months of 2022—just after the Dobbs ruling (i.e. the overturning of Roe vs Wade) in June 2022.
+Although the effect of Dobbs was different in various social groups, it had a strong impact on those under age 30 with their vasectomy rates increasing by 59%, and tubal sterilization rates increasing by 29%.

 Tourism

 Medical tourism, where a patient travels to a less-developed location where a procedure is cheaper to save money and combine convalescence with a vacation, is infrequently used for vasectomy due to its low cost, but is more likely to be used for vasectomy reversal.
 Many hospitals list vasectomy as being available.
 Medical tourism has been scrutinized by some governments for quality of care and postoperative care issues.